Bicycling

 The Colorado Safety Stop is intended to increase safety on behalf of people that ride bikes and other vulnerable road users at intersections regulated with traffic signals and STOP signs.

-The law does two things: it turns the red phase of signalized intersections into STOP signs, and it turns STOP signs into YIELD signs for people operating bikes and low-speed conveyances.
+The law does two things: it turns the red phase of signalized intersections into STOP signs, and it turns STOP signs into YIELD signs for people operating bikes and “low-speed conveyances” such as a scooter, a low-speed electric vehicle, a toy vehicle, or an electric personal assistance mobility device (EPAMD).
 The law stipulates that individuals 15 years of age and older may initiate “safety stops,” but those under 15 must be accompanied by an adult in order to initiate a safety stop legally.
 Above said, what is a “safety stop?”

 Red Light Controlled Intersection